 Fluridone takes 30 to 90 days, under optimum conditions, to completely kill target plants such as hydrilla.
 For best results, fluridone should be applied just before or just after plants begin to grow.
 However, the persistence of the reproductive tubers (embedded in the bottom sediments) and turions (on the upper leaves of the plant) require an extended exposure to the herbicide.
 This will allow for control of plants growing from root crowns in the spring and tubers later in the summer, and will prevent the development of turions and tubers later in the summer and fall.

-The permit for application of fluridone to appx.166 acres of the Cayuga Inlet (click on map for a larger image) is currently pending approval from the NYS Department of Conservation.
-Approval is expected in the spring of 2012.
 The application will consist of application of both liquid and pellet formulations.
 Liquid formulations will be applied directly by a licensed applicator (Allied Biological) and through the use of flow-adjusted meter injection systems at several locations throughout the treatment area to maintain a season-long, low dosage treatment to prevent hydrilla re-establishment from tuber germination and root crowns in the spring, tubers during the summer growing season, and tuber and turion generation in the fall.
 Liquid injections will be supplemented by Sonar pellet formulations directly on dense beds of plants.
 The expected meter dosage rate will be 2-10 ounces per day, with actual treatment adjusted by weekly fluridone residual monitoring in multiple locations to maintain a dosage of 3-5 ppb.
 The licensed pesticide applicator, Allied Biological, will evenly apply fluridone pellets below the water surface using air-boats outfitted with special booms.
 Areas that are inaccessible to air boats will be treated using a hand-sprayer.

-The 166-acre Cayuga Inlet treatment area is bounded by the eastern jetty and lighthouse at the mouth of the Inlet to the north and the fish ladder to the south.
-The treatment area includes the Allan S. Treman State Marina, Johnson's Boatyard & Marina, the Linderman Inlet and paddle docks at Cass Park, the Ithaca Farmers Market dock and portions of Cascadilla Creek, the embayment near the Cornell crew team boathouse, and the west side of the Inlet Island.
+The Cayuga Inlet treatment area is bounded by the eastern jetty and lighthouse at the mouth of the Inlet to the north and the fish ladder to the south.
+The treatment area includes the Allan H. Treman State Marina, Johnson's Boatyard & Marina, the Linderman Inlet and paddle docks at Cass Park, the Ithaca Farmers Market dock and portions of Cascadilla Creek, the embayment near the Cornell crew team boathouse, and the west side of the Inlet Island.

 The proposed treatment area is located away from major swimming areas and 3 miles from the municipal water intake at Bolton Point.